apache/druid/docs/content/operations/api-reference.md

 Enables a segment of a datasource.

+* `/druid/coordinator/v1/datasources/{dataSourceName}/markUsed`

 * `/druid/coordinator/v1/datasources/{dataSourceName}/markUnused`

-Marks segments unused for a datasource by interval or set of segment Ids.
+Marks segments (un)used for a datasource by interval or set of segment Ids.

+When marking used only segments that are not overshadowed will be updated.

 The request payload contains the interval or set of segment Ids to be marked unused.
-Either interval or segment ids should be provided, if both or none are provided in the payload , the API would throw an error (400 BAD REQUEST).Interval specifies the start and end times as IS0 8601 strings. `interval=(start/end)` where start and end both are inclusive and only the segments completely contained within the specified interval will be disabled, partially overlapping segments will not be affected.
+Either interval or segment ids should be provided, if both or none are provided in the payload, the API would throw an error (400 BAD REQUEST).

+Interval specifies the start and end times as IS0 8601 strings. `interval=(start/end)` where start and end both are inclusive and only the segments completely contained within the specified interval will be disabled, partially overlapping segments will not be affected.

 JSON Request Payload: